Disability discrimination at work solicitors

 When you contact us with details of your claim, an Employment Law Solicitor can assess the facts of your case and talk you through your options.
-If you wish to instruct a Solicitor, we will prepare a detailed report on the merits of your case and its prospects for settlement with your employer; either through ACAS or the Employment Tribunal.
+If you wish to instruct a Solicitor, we can prepare a detailed report on the merits of your case and its prospects for settlement with your employer; either through ACAS or the Employment Tribunal.

-Wherever you are with your disability discrimination claim – whether you are thinking of starting a claim or in the middle of negotiations with your employer - we may still be able to help you.
+Wherever you are with your workplace disability discrimination claim – whether you are thinking of starting a claim or in the middle of negotiations with your employer - we may still be able to help you.

-Co-op Legal Services has offices in Manchester, Bristol and London.
+Co-op Legal Services has over 600 staff working in different businesses with offices in Manchester, Bristol, Stratford-upon-Avon, Sheffield and London.